nuxeo-sandbox/nuxeo-labs-utils/README.md

   * Parameters
     * `angle`: Integer, required
   * Uses the default [Nuxeo `ImagingService`](https://github.com/nuxeo/nuxeo/blob/2021/modules/platform/nuxeo-platform-imaging/nuxeo-platform-imaging-core/src/main/java/org/nuxeo/ecm/platform/picture/api/ImagingService.java) and its related [CommandLine Converter contribution](https://github.com/nuxeo/nuxeo/blob/2021/modules/platform/nuxeo-platform-imaging/nuxeo-platform-imaging-core/src/main/resources/OSGI-INF/commandline-imagemagick-contrib.xml) to ImageMagick.

+* `Conversion > Labs.ConcatenateImages`
+  * The operation concatenates images, appending one after the other, and return the result blob.
+  * input:
+    * `blobs` (list of blobs)
+    * Or a `document`.
+If a `document`, the operation uses exclusively the blobs found at `files:files`.
+  * Parameters:
+    * `targetFileName`: required, The name of the resulting file, which must contains the file extension (so ImageMagick knows what to do).
+    * `destMimeType`, required.
+The mime type of the resulting blob
+    * `concatHorizontally`, boolean.
+Default is `false` and images ar appended vertically one after the other.